sloraris/orbit-puppet/modules/apt/README.md

 Class['apt::update'] -> Package <| provider == 'apt' |>
 ```

+## License

+This codebase is licensed under the Apache2.0 licensing, however due to the nature of the codebase the open source dependencies may also use a combination of [AGPL](https://opensource.org/license/agpl-v3/), [BSD-2](https://opensource.org/license/bsd-2-clause/), [BSD-3](https://opensource.org/license/bsd-3-clause/), [GPL2.0](https://opensource.org/license/gpl-2-0/), [LGPL](https://opensource.org/license/lgpl-3-0/), [MIT](https://opensource.org/license/mit/) and [MPL](https://opensource.org/license/mpl-2-0/) Licensing.

 ## Development

 Acceptance tests for this module leverage [puppet_litmus](https://github.com/puppetlabs/puppet_litmus).
 To run the acceptance tests follow the instructions [here](https://puppetlabs.github.io/litmus/Running-acceptance-tests.html).
 You can also find a tutorial and walkthrough of using Litmus and the PDK on [YouTube](https://www.youtube.com/watch?v=FYfR7ZEGHoE).

-If you run into an issue with this module, or if you would like to request a feature, please [file a ticket](https://tickets.puppetlabs.com/browse/MODULES/).
+If you run into an issue with this module, or if you would like to request a feature, please [file a ticket](https://github.com/puppetlabs/puppetlabs-apt/issues).
 Every Monday the Puppet IA Content Team has [office hours](https://puppet.com/community/office-hours) in the [Puppet Community Slack](http://slack.puppet.com/), alternating between an EMEA friendly time (1300 UTC) and an Americas friendly time (0900 Pacific, 1700 UTC).

 If you have problems getting this module up and running, please [contact Support](http://puppetlabs.com/services/customer-support).